InBody vs DEXA Scans: Which is Better?

 Emily likes weekly feedback.
 She steps on her gym's InBody to ensure weight-loss phases don't cost her muscle, then books a BodySpec DEXA every quarter to confirm the overall picture before adjusting her nutrition plan.

-2. Coach Carlos, 38 – Strength & Conditioning Specialist
+2. Coach Carlos, 38 – Strength and Conditioning Specialist

 Carlos oversees 40 athletes.
 Quarterly DEXA scans provide hard numbers on lean-mass changes and flag creeping visceral fat in linemen.
 An in-house InBody provides quick progress checks between training phases.